d-tidwell/DTour/resources/example-design-document.md

   empty
 * If the playlist ID is not found, will throw a `PlaylistNotFoundException`

+//EventsModel

+String eventName;
+String eventAddress;
+String eventType;
+ZonedDateTime date;
+ZonedDateTime time;
+Set <String> attendees;
+### 6. Get EventInfo Endpoint

+* Accepts 'GET' requests to '/events/eventId
+* Accepts an eventId and Returns the corresponding Event details : eventName, address, type, date, time and list of attendees.
+  *If the event is not found, will throw an 'EventNotFoundException'

+### 6. Create Event Endpoint

+* Accepts a 'POST' request to '/events/
+* Accepts data to create a new Event, with a provided name, address, type, date and time.
+  Returns the new Event, with a unique eventId

 ![The client visits the playlist page of the Website Playlist.
 The Website playlist page sends a get song request to the GetPlaylistSongsActivity.
 The GetPlaylistSongsActivity calls the playlists database to load the playlist.
 The